 The Needs Assessment identifies those needs with the highest priorities which form the basis for the Strategic Plan section and the programs and projects to be administered.
 Most of the data tables in this section are populated with data from the Comprehensive Housing Affordability Strategy (CHAS) developed by the Census Bureau for the U.S. Department of Housing and Urban Development (HUD) based on the 2011-2015 American Community Survey (ACS).
 Each year, HUD receives the custom tabulations of "CHAS data" to indicate the extent of housing problems and housing needs.
 Other sources are noted throughout the Plan.
-In addition, data was gathered for the Needs Assessment from the City's Human Services Department regarding homelessness and at-risk populations in Oakland, the Oakland Housing Authority, the Department of Housing definitions are useful for understanding the data and information provided in this Needs Assessment:
+In addition, data was gathered for the Needs Assessment from the City's Human Services Department regarding homelessness and at-risk populations in Oakland, the Oakland Housing Authority, the Department of Housing & Community Development, Race & Equity and Economic Development Department.
+The following definitions are useful for understanding the data and information provided in this Needs Assessment: